MechanicalRock/mechanicalrock.github.io/_posts/2020-12-17-security-hub.md

 ---
 layout: post
 title: Monitoring resource compliance with AWS Security Hub
-date: 2020-12-17
+date: 2020-12-22
 tags: devops ci cd cloudformation infrastructure-as-code aws cross-account security
 author: Simon Bracegirdle
 image: img/sh-logo-256.png
 ---

-Engineers and administrators; are you often wondering how to maintain consistent security best practice in the cloud?
-With DevOps and agile all the rage, how do you keep your infrastructure secure in these fast paced environments?
+Do you often wonder about how to maintain consistent security best practice in the cloud?
+With DevOps and agile being all the rage, how do you keep your infrastructure secure in these fast paced environments?
 If you're running on AWS, [Security Hub](https://aws.amazon.com/security-hub/) is one tool that can help.

 ## What is Security Hub?